-Transmission of UV - radiation is reduced by the glasses used in the FaderLux; furthermore, it has an integrated high quality multicoated UV filter which offers extra eye protection when viewing cloud intervals.
+Transmission of UV - radiation is reduced by the glasses used in the FaderLux.

 Transmission when turned to 7 Stops: